vuejs/vitepress/docs/reference/default-theme-home-page.md

     }
 ```

-## Extra homepage content
+## Markdown Content

-You can add additional content to your site's homepage just by adding additional Markdown content below the `---` frontmatter divider.
+You can add additional content to your site's homepage just by adding Markdown below the `---` frontmatter divider.

 ````md
 ---